snoonetIRC/website/content/community/trollchromosomes.md

 * &lt;Supercoolguy7&gt; I am Count Cockula
 * &lt;sleepybutt&gt; moose are basically velociraptors
 * &lt;redwest&gt; I get to climb men like jungle gyms if they're super tall and we're banging
-* If you’re interested, this is what people seem to search for when they request quotes.
+* If you're interested, this is what people seem to search for when they request quotes.
 (Sans usernames.)<br>
   96 .quote search dong<br>
   40 .quote search dildo<br>
   38 .quote search sex<br>